What will your residence hall room have?

-Each multiple person room has a loft unit, desk, dresser, closet/wardrobe, chair, wastebasket, and a recycling trash can for each occupant.
-All rooms are carpeted* and have window shades.
-Visit our Room with a View page for inspirational room decorating ideas provided by local businesses!* Some residence hall rooms have no carpet in anticipation of meeting an ADA accommodation.
+Each room has a bed, desk, desk drawers, chair, dresser, closet/wardrobe, wastebasket, and a recycling bin for each occupant.
+All rooms are carpeted* and have window shades. * Some residence hall rooms have no carpet in anticipation of meeting an ADA accommodation.
 Student without accommodations may be placed in these rooms.

 Our mattresses have a vinyl covering for health and sanitary reasons.
 Due to safety requirements, only RIT mattresses can be used.
 We recommend that you bring a cotton mattress cover to place over the vinyl covering.
-Mattresses in all rooms are 33" wide by 79" long.
+Mattresses in all rooms are twin XL (extra-long).
 All rooms have window shades.
-If you want to purchase drapes, we recommend that you wait until after you have seen your room.
-Some student rooms have one window, and others have two.
-Window sizes vary depending on the residence area.
+Curtains are not needed and prohibited.

 All rooms have an overhead light, but we suggest that you bring your own lamps.
 Torchier or any style lamp(s) that use a halogen bulb 300 watts or more is prohibited.
 Torchier style lamps that use a compact florescent or incandescent bulb are permitted.

 All residence halls have wireless network access.
 Additionally, an Ethernet jack is provided for every student in a residence hall room, which allows you direct access to the RIT network and the Internet.
 To access the RIT network, you must have an RIT computer account and agree to abide by the RIT code of conduct for computer and network use.
 Students are responsible for protecting their own computer systems with UL-approved surge protectors.